The Magnetic Lady: Synopsis

 However to describe Lady Loadstone's domestic world as 'feminocentric' is argued by some to be completely inaccurate.
 The very fact that Lady Loadstone is guided constantly by the advice of Master Compass, who is described by Parson Palate as 'the perfect instrument your Lady should sail by' indicates her dependence upon her male friend's guidance, as a widow in a male dominated society.
 She is also counselled by the Parson and the Doctor and the dowry is controlled by Sir Moth Interest.
 It is the machinations of Master Compass, who exposes Mistress Polish's plot and effectively wins the day in the final revelation and his supremacy of the situation.
 The female characters in the play are outnumbered by the male and ultimately are 'subdued' at the end in one way or another.
 The character of Mistress Polish is arguably one of Jonson's more interesting female characters and a challenge for any actress.

 The play's action features a dinner party that is never seen onstage, but is reported by various characters.
 The foppish Sir Diaphanous Silkworm falls into a quarrel with the gruff soldier Captain Ironside, which causes Placentia to go into premature labour, thus revealing her illegitimate pregnancy.
 A complex tangle of misunderstandings is eventually unwound: fourteen years earlier, Polish switched her own infant daughter with the Lady's niece Placentia.
 The girl known as Placentia is actually Polish's daughter Pleasance, and the supposed Pleasance, serving as the false Placentia's maid, is the true heir.
 By the play's end, the two worthy and sensible men in the piece, Captain Ironside and Compass, prove themselves to be the suitable matches for aunt and niece.

 Performances

 The play was first performed in 1632 and came under severe critical attack from Jonson's literary enemies namely Alexander Gill, Inigo Jones and Nathaniel Butter, who had long-standing feuds with Jonson.
 The work does not appear again until 1987, in a BBC Radio 3 adaptation to mark 350 years since Jonson's death produced by Ian Cotterell and adapted by Peter Barnes with Dilys Laye as Mistress Polish, Dinsdale Landen as Master Compass and Peter Bayliss as Sir Moth Interest.
 The play received its first modern stage performance in Autumn 2010 as part of the White Bear Theatre's Lost Classics Project.

+Historical Influence

+The phrase used in English common law, for sworn oaths, "the truth, the whole truth, and nothing but the truth", appeared for the first time in writing, in the Magnetic Lady, V, x, 82.